 I see a sleeping church(“the church”) that is desensitized by sin and more absorbed by self and self-fulfillment.

 Truth in love trumps tolerance and political correctness.
 How will any one really understand love and grace unless they are convicted and see how desperately wicked they are.
-I fear since we are so desensitized, it’s not clear enough to just gloss over and say “repent of your sins and be forgiven.”
-This phrase is doing nothing to convict hearts.
 Do we want false converts or do we want to see genuine transformed lives?
 Do we want to fill pews or do we want to do the will of God?
 I think more than ever people are making licenses and compromise to take pleasure in sin since “God is love and His grace abounds.”
 People want their cake and eat it too.

 Are we afraid to tell the truth?
 Are we watering down the gospel to massage the intellect or to warm the heart?
 The gospel is good news no doubt, but I’m a firm believer that this good news is not much more than fluff and a “feel good” anecdote without the convicting realization of the bad news that precedes it.

 Every day I am confronted with my own sinful nature whether it be with my struggles of pride or envy or just the moment that I let my tongue loose and say something that is not Christ-like.
-I know the motives of my own heart and that in itself makes me cry out for mercy even though I haven’t acted on it.
+I know the motives of my own heart and that in itself makes me cry out for mercy.

 I sense a pride in “the church” that wants to be the one that is more right with God.
 This is across denominations.
 “Our church is packed and blessed so we must be doing it right.”
 “Our church may not have as many people so this is proof that we are doing something right, in the world not of the world right?”
 “Our church is more doctrinally sound, this pleases God more.”
 “Our church is not as stiff so it must be filled with the Holy Spirit.”